DataDog/integrations-core/oracle/README.md

 This method only works on linux.
 Java 8 or higher is required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver.

-Once it is installed, follow the following steps:
+Once it is installed, complete the following steps:

 1. [Download the JDBC Driver][2] jar file.
 2. Add the path to the downloaded file in your `$CLASSPATH` or the check configuration file under `jdbc_driver_path` (see the [sample oracle.yaml][3]).